pvlib/pvlib-python/docs/sphinx/source/user_guide/extras/nomenclature.rst

     solar_azimuth
         Azimuth angle of the sun in degrees East of North.
-        The pvlib-python convention is defined as degrees east of north, so that North = 0°, East = 90°, South = 180°, West = 270°.
+        The pvlib-python convention is defined as degrees east of north, so North = 0°, East = 90°, South = 180°, West = 270°.

     solar_zenith